Wheels and Legs

 - Materials Made of titanium tubing formed with the same process used to make high-end mountain bike frames.

-- Other Enable the rover to drive over thigh-high rocks as tall as 1 ½ times the wheel diameter, or 78-centimeters (31-inches).
+- Other Enable the rover to drive over knee-high rocks as tall as 40-centimeters (15.75-inches).

 - Materials Made of aluminum, with cleats for traction and curved titanium spokes for springy support.

 - Other One full turn of the wheels with no slippage drives the rover 1.65 meters (65-inches).